navgokul/Data-Science-Academic-Projects/Data Science Visualization/README.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Scatter-Plots-">Scatter Plots <a id="10" /><a class="anchor-link" href="#Scatter-Plots-">&#182;</a></h1><p>A <code>scatter plot</code> (2D) is a useful method of comparing variables against each other. <code>Scatter</code> plots look similar to <code>line plots</code> in that they both map independent and dependent variables on a 2D graph.
+<h1 id="2.5 Scatter-Plots-">2.5 Scatter Plots <a id="10" /><a class="anchor-link" href="#2.5 Scatter-Plots-">&#182;</a></h1><p>A <code>2.5 scatter plot</code> (2D) is a useful method of comparing variables against each other. <code>Scatter</code> plots look similar to <code>line plots</code> in that they both map independent and dependent variables on a 2D graph.
 While the datapoints are connected together by a line in a line plot, they are not connected in a scatter plot.
 The data in a scatter plot is considered to express a trend.
 With further analysis using tools like regression, we can mathematically calculate this relationship and use it to predict trends outside the dataset.</p>
 <p>Let's start by exploring the following:</p>
 <p>Using a <code>scatter plot</code>, let's visualize the trend of total immigrantion to Canada (all countries combined) for the years 1980 - 2013.</p>